lope/WPextUsers/README.md

 * Change usermeta data on one site for a user's profile and see it updated on the other site.

 ###Current Limitations
 * When a user logs in at one WP site, they are not automatically logged in on another WP site.
-Users must log in at each site (the username and password will be the same at every site).
-To log in at one site, and get authentication cookies for every site would require more modifications than just DB access.
+Users must log in at each site (same username and password).
+If you want to log in at one site and have authentication cookies for every site, you would need more WP modifications than just DB access.

 ###Requirements
 * Same table prefix: All DB's in the entire set must use the same wordpress DB table prefix (*wp_* by default).